Post

 Ignoring Scheduled Posts After Queuing

-Scheduled posts need monitoring:
+Scheduled posts need occasional monitoring:

-- Adjust timing based on performance data
+• Adjust timing based on performance data from previously published posts

 Relying Solely on Scheduling